2010 Swedish general election: Analysis

 The election was a landmark for its impact on the Social Democrats, which had been in government for 65 of the last 78 years and who had never lost two consecutive elections.
 This was their worst result since universal suffrage in 1921.
 Swedish political scientist Stig-Björn Ljunggren said "The Social Democrats no longer symbolise the Swedish model.
 They've lost their magic."
-The Dagens Nyheter postulated that electoral failure was based on internal factors, such that the Social Democrats failed to win over the middle class and had completely lost touch with their original vision, which had made them a dominant political party.
+Dagens Nyheter postulated that electoral failure was based on internal factors, such that the Social Democrats failed to win over the middle class and had completely lost touch with their original vision, which had made them a dominant political party.

 The Irish Times saw the rise of the SD as sending "ripples of shock not only through the country but through European politics," and asked "Is this finally it for the 'Swedish model'" that has been represented as a "meld of liberal values, high taxes, outstanding childcare and welfare that made the country the poster boy for European social democracy?"
 The Social Democrats' failure reflected the party's inability to adapt, an increasingly technocratic profile, a failure to address immigration concerns, as well as Reinfeldt's success in managing the economy.
 The results draws parallels with a larger decline of European left parties.
 An article in Al Jazeera English asked if Western political dynamics were changing following the Swedish and United States elections.
 The article said that predictions after the election indicated "an entirely new political landscape" and "the beginning of an era of sharper political division in Sweden."
 It asked if the similar results "reflect rather an underlying continuity in the generation-long evolution of Euro-American politics towards a fully neoliberalised system" and that Sweden seemed to be "moving towards an outdated model."
 It also said that, while social policies were similarly moving to the right, economic policies were poles apart, with the emergence of far-right parties in Sweden and Denmark still supporting the welfare state and the American parties remaining on the economic right-wing.

 The case of Annika Holmqvist, a seriously ill 55-year-old woman who had her sickness benefits withdrawn and was requested to seek work, allegedly due to the Alliance's reforms of Sweden's social security system, gave the opposition a late boost in its campaign.
 The Local thinks it might have deprived the Alliance of an overall majority.
 Holmqvist's daughter wrote about her case in a web log post that gained publicity and became a hot topic in the debates.
 In spite of promises of a solution, after the election it was decided Holmqvist will lose her illness benefits.

 The Moderate Party was still seen as one of the big winners of the election because of its "well-executed campaign" that emphasised Sweden's "remarkable political and economic stability in a turbulent world" after Sweden weathered the Great Recession; despite mass unemployment, the economic growth in 2010 was the highest in Western Europe.